 Unionfs: A Stackable Unification File System

 Unionfs logo This project builds a stackable unification file system, which can appear to merge the contents of several directories (branches), while keeping their physical content separate.
 Unionfs is useful for unified source tree management, merged contents of split CD-ROM, merged separate software package directories, data grids, and more.
 Unionfs allows any mix of read-only and read-write branches, as well as insertion and deletion of branches anywhere in the fan-out.
 To maintain unix semantics, Unionfs handles elimination of duplicates, partial-error conditions, and more.
-Unionfs is part of the larger FiST project.
+Unionfs is part of the larger FiST project which includes the Wrapfs wrapper stackable file system.

 Software Download: